 - On the command bar, select Check for Errors, and then read the results and fix any problems reported.

 - On the command bar, select Go Live to activate the model.
-Dynamics 365 Marketing runs a final error check, and then updates the Status Reason to Going Live.
+Customer Insights - Journeys runs a final error check, and then updates the Status Reason to Going Live.
 It might take a few minutes for the process to be completed, at which time the Status Reason will change to Live.

-Go to Marketing > Lead management > Leads to open a list of available leads.
+Go to Outbound marketing > Lead management > Leads to open a list of available leads.
 On the command bar, select + New to create a new lead.

 Do the following: